-Not all types of writings need to have dialogues.
+Not all types of writing need to have dialogues.
 You can’t fit them anywhere based on your liking.
 That’s not how it works and that’s not how it will work.

-The decision to use dialogues in your writing should be logical and must be purpose-driven.
+The decision to use dialogue in your writing should be logical and must be purpose-driven.
 The first thing you should do is ask yourself the following questions: